mtlynch/mtlynch.io/content/retrospectives/2022/07/index.md

 {{<img src="autocomplete.png" alt="Photo of me holding a TinyPilot Voyager 2 with a dated note to Amazon" hasBorder="true" caption="Amazon's search suggestions for 'tinypilot' are all clearly about my product, but it still doesn't appear in search results." maxWidth="700px">}}

-Even "tinypilot kvm over ip" didn't show my product until page two or three.
-I ended up just purchasing ads on Amazon, so that finally got sales started.
-I'm hoping that if I get a critical mass of purchases and reviews through ads, TinyPilot will bubble to the top organically.
+Even "tinypilot kvm over ip" didn't show my product until page two or three of search results.

+I ended up just purchasing ads on Amazon, which finally led to my first few Amazon sales.

 Amazon customers seem to have drastically different expectations than customers who purchase directly from the TinyPilot website.
 The first customer to purchase through Amazon sent a message with the order "ship this with UPS 2-day," but we don't offer UPS shipping.
 I responded to the customer's message, but I wasn't sure what to do.
 Should I cancel the order and risk a penalty from Amazon?
 Wait for the customer to respond and risk Amazon penalizing me for shipping late?
 I ended up waiting a day and canceling after not hearing back.
 Then, the customer placed the same order, so we just fulfilled it with USPS and didn't hear any complaints.

 A few days later, a different Amazon customer sent me a message saying she was "very disappointed" that her product hadn't arrived yet, as she paid $10 for expedited shipping.
 I checked the tracking and saw that we shipped her product a day early via USPS Priority, but USPS screwed up and was running late.
-This is obviously out of our control, but it's possible these customers don't understand the difference between purchasing from a third-party seller and purchasing directly from Amazon with their own delivery fleet.
+This is obviously out of our control, but I suspect customers don't understand the difference between purchasing from a third-party seller and purchasing directly from Amazon with their own delivery fleet.

 We sometimes get these types of complaints from customers who order directly, but it's nowhere near the rates we're seeing on Amazon.